 Once again God had to intervene while Abraham was making excuses instead of seeking forgiveness.

 Although he had learned to trust God through many difficult circumstances, when his own life became threatened Abraham reverted to lying to protect himself.
 He had selected this as his default setting early on in his journey.
 He even coached Sarah how to lie.
 Once again, he told her to identify herself only as his sister—not as his wife (vs. 13).
 He hoped this half-truth would keep other men from killing him to have access to his beautiful wife.
 Even after his dangerous experience in Egypt, Abraham never made any effort to re-program his default settings.
 He should have wiped lying from his hard drive and made up his mind to be 100% truthful all the time.
 He should have chosen to trust God’s ability to handle the outcome instead of his own.
 But he didn’t—so he remained vulnerable.
-When he found himself in the same set of circumstances as before, he committed the same sin.
+When he found himself in the same set of circumstances as before, he committed exactly the same sin.
 Déjà vu!
 BTW, you will notice that Abraham was quick to point out the sinfulness of the people in Gerar (see vs. 11), without realizing that he struggled with exactly the same sin.
-No matter how great our relationship is with God, there are certain sins that plague us for life if we don’t consciously try to defeat them.
+No matter how great our relationship is with God, there are certain sins that plague us for life if we don’t consciously make an effort to defeat them.
 And they can be passed on from one generation to another.
-(In Genesis 26, we read that Isaac—Abraham’s son—did the same thing in the same place!)
+(In Genesis 26, we read that Isaac—Abraham’s son—did exactly the same thing in exactly the same place!)

 Is there a déjà vu sin that you find yourself easily defaulting to?
 If so, why do you think you use it?
 How can you reprogram your life to eliminate this default setting before it becomes a habit or even an addiction?
 As in Abraham’s situation, any sin will eventually cause damage in your life as well as in the lives of others.